Smasher (Marvel Comics): Salac Tuur

 Vril Rokk is soon replaced with another Smasher, Salac Tuur.
-The new Smasher was among the Imperial Guardsmen who attacked the Kree homeworld during the wedding of Crystal and Ronan the Accuser.
-During the battle, Smasher was slain by the Inhuman Karnak.
+The new Smasher is among the Imperial Guardsmen who attack the Kree homeworld during the wedding of Crystal and Ronan the Accuser.
+During the battle, Smasher is killed by the Inhuman Karnak.

 Third Smasher

-The uniform and title of Smasher was passed onto an unidentified member of the original's race; however, this version of Smasher was soon killed by Gladiator during a raid performed by Starjammers and Guardians of the Galaxy.
-The Strontian praetor killed Smasher as a sign of defecting to Lilandra.
+The uniform and title of Smasher is passed onto an unidentified member of the original's race who is later killed by Gladiator during a raid by the Starjammers and Guardians of the Galaxy.